 Mike Awesome who was legitimately hated by the fans after jumping to WCW with the ECW title jumped out of the Scrappy Heap by himself after his performance against Masato Tanaka at the Original ECW One Night Stand event.

 However, he then jumped right into retirement.
+And worse.

 The Scrappy: Justin Credible, one of the last ECW World Heavyweight Champions, was eventually looked upon as this.
 After a feud with Jerry "Carry Artist" Lynn made him look like a legitimately great wrestler, this merely-passable pro was pushed as the #1 heel in the company, and the fans let him know that he didn't really deserve it.
 Easily one of the least-liked World Champions ever.